Accessibility statement for the Companies House service

 This service is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.

 In some circumstances, users of screen reader technology may get presented with incorrect information when using our accounts filing service.
 This doesn’t meet WCAG 2.1 Success Criterion 3.3.2 (Labels or Instructions).
 This is a known bug in the Chrome web browser - these types of bugs are usually fixed by future updates to the browser.

 PDFs and other documents

 Many of our PDFs don’t meet accessibility standards - for example, they may not be structured so they’re accessible to a screen reader.
 This doesn’t meet WCAG 2.1 success criterion 4.1.2 (name, role value).
-We are investigating a solution to this problem and will update this statement in due course.
+We are currently fixing these PDFs.

 How we tested this service